stonegray/ableton-detect/README.md

 *Made something neat with this library?
 File an issue or submit a PR!*

-## TODO

-- Proper support for future ARM-based versions of Ableton.
-I've added preliminary support already, but since no versions exist, it has not been tested.
-We currently check for aarch64 binaries, but it's possible that Ableton may use a "Fat binary", simiiar to universal binaries from PPC days.
-This is not correctly handled and will result in an "Unknown architecture" error and an empty `.arch` array.

 <!-- For some reason the node-detect-readme-badges library doesn't like my links, so I'm cheating by adding some here -->
 <!--https://api.travis-ci.org/1/1.svg-->